 #6: The Dutch Door Mudroom With a Secret Dog Door Built Right In

-Picture this: your golden comes barreling in from the backyard, paws caked in mud, tail going absolutely feral.
-And you’re standing there holding the door open like a hostage while she tracks everything across your floors.
+Picture this: your golden comes barreling into the house from the backyard with muddy paws and a wild tail, and you’re standing there with the door open like a hostage while she tracks mud all over your floors.

 This room gets it.

-A split Dutch door painted crisp white anchors the whole space, with black iron hardware and a little arched window cut into the lower half — that’s the dog door, and it’s the most charming thing I’ve ever seen.
-Red star wallpaper wraps the walls above white beadboard paneling, and the floor?
-Reclaimed brick laid in a running bond pattern — practically impossible to ruin.
+The front of the entry is framed by a split Dutch door painted crisp white and accented with black iron hardware and a little arched window cut into the bottom half that becomes the dog door, the most charming thing I’ve ever seen.
+Red star wallpaper wraps the walls above the white beadboard paneling, and the reclaimed brick floor is laid in a running bond pattern that’s practically impossible to ruin.

-To pull this off, you need a custom Dutch door with a built-in pet panel (the lower half swings independently), white Shaker-style built-ins along one wall, and a wrought iron cage pendant overhead for that old-world farmhouse feel.
+And to pull this off, you need a custom Dutch door with a built-in pet panel (lower half of door swings open), white Shaker style built-ins, and a wrought iron cage pendant!

-Seal your brick floor with a penetrating stone sealer before use.
-It repels water and mud without changing the texture or color.
+Before using your brick floor, you should seal it with a penetrating stone sealer to avoid penetration of water and mud without changing its texture and color.

 📸 Photo credit: Instagram @cullenconstruction